fairdataihub/fairdataihub.org/blog/f-uji-fairness-assessment.md

 ## Our Case: Improving FAIR Scores Through AI-READI Metadata Optimization

-When we first ran F-UJI on our AI-READI dataset [DOI](https://doi.org/10.60775/fairhub.3), several metrics in the Findable (F), Interoperable (I), and Reusable (R) categories showed incomplete or missing metadata.
-These appeared as yellow markers in the report.
+When we first ran F-UJI on our AI-READI dataset [DOI](https://doi.org/10.60775/fairhub.3), the assessment returned a 67% FAIR score, with several Findable (F), Interoperable (I), and Reusable (R) metrics flagged as incomplete or missing.

 ### Failing Checks Before Fixes